 3. Review/Approve draft of Fiscal Year 2022-2023 TLT Pay Schedule – B. Cook noted that this is strictly a proposal that must be discussed and reviewed 30 days prior to the Annual Meeting in March.
 B. Cook used the benchmark used by Antrim County for a 4% increase.
 Other best practices recommendations were reviewed.

-S. Schultz requests amount for the Assessor should be reflected as $2500, which is the contracted price.
+S. Schultz requests amount for the Assessor should be reflected as $2,500, ON THE PAYROLL SCHEDULE.
 Inquiry made regarding the Day Park budget due to recent meeting.

 K. Windiate notes the Election budget changed appropriately as related to the responsibilities of the Chairperson and workers.